Bassett88/arkosR36S/Home.md

 1. Online Updates (Won't require SD card reflashing unless there are major structural changes like file system changes.)
 1. Ease of use

-This OS came about from an initial port of TheRA to support a roms folder on a NTFS partition so that the management of roms could be done by simply putting you SD card into an appropriate card reader on a Windows 10 computer.
+This OS came about from an initial port of [The Retro Arena](https://techtoytinker.com/theretroarena) to support a roms folder on a NTFS partition so that the management of roms could be done by simply putting you SD card into an appropriate card reader on a Windows 10 computer.
 Through various upgrades and tweaks overtime, it has diverged significantly from TheRA and it's time to rebrand this distro.
 With suggestions provided by community members, ArkOS was chosen.
 Short for **Another ~~rk3326~~ rockchip Operating System**.

 It is based on Ubuntu 19.10 and has both a 64 bit and 32 bit userspace to offer as broad of an opportunity for incorporating support for various video game system emulators and ports as possible.
 This OS offers the following capabilities: